 Most families focus their energy on how to change, talk to, or fix their loved ones.
 At Family First Intervention, we understand how things must change for an addict or alcoholic to want help and become accountable.
 Families are told time and again how they must wait for bottom before their loved one wants help.
 In order for that to happen, an addiction has to become uncomfortable for a drug user or alcoholic, and that requires the family to change their behavior to make that possible.
 We know that almost no alcoholic or drug addict is capable of continuing on the path of addiction without additional resources.
 Families, in spite of what they are told, do have control over when a bottom is felt and when their loved one comes to a place of wanting to change.
 There are some things to consider in using an interventionist instead of waiting for the problem to correct itself.
 Family First Intervention understands that:

-- You don’t have to wait for bottom or for the addict or alcoholic to want it; remember that bottom can be defined as jail, institutionalization, and death.
+- You don’t have to wait for bottom or for the addict or alcoholic to want it; remember that bottom can be defined as jail, institutionalization or hospitalization, and losing all hope.

 - It is far more difficult to get a family to do an intervention than it is to get an addict or alcoholic to accept help.